Skip to main content

 info

-This page covers the music-sync daemon that runs locally on your Mac to capture Apple Music listening data and correlate it with flow scores.
+This page covers the music-sync daemon that runs locally on your Mac to capture Apple Music listening data, correlate it with flow scores, and maintain dynamic playlists in Apple Music.

 Flow Control series